-On June 29 2020 the company also signed an Annex for the annual renewal of the same agreement with an availability period until May 31 2021.

-The provisions of the latter Annex regarding the limits for the effective drawing of cash funds and the undertaking of contingent commitments under the agreement included:
+On 02 June 2021 the company also signed an Annex for the annual renewal of the same agreement with an availability period until May 31 2022.
+The provisions of the latter Annex regarding the limits for the effective drawing of cash funds and the undertaking of contingent commitments under the agreement decrease from EUR 13,000 thousand to EUR 7,000 thousand.